 “A common question I hear from patients is whether an allergy is hereditary or developed over time,” Dr. Aronica says.
 “The short answer is both.”

-There is a higher risk of environmental allergies and asthma in children if one or both parents also are allergic.
+There is a higher risk of environmental allergies and asthma in children if one or both parents have allergies or asthma.

 Allergies typically become apparent early in childhood, especially from foods like milk, nuts, eggs and soy.
 But sometimes food and other allergies can develop later in life, he says.